mverouden/blogdown-academic/content/post/2022-06-11-printing-wur-linux/index.md

 ---
 ## The title of your page
-title: Printing within WUR on Linux
+title: 'Printing within WUR on Linux'
 ## An optional subtitle that will be displayed under the title
 subtitle: ''